arve0/master/thesis.md

 ## Software

 ### Leica LAS
-*Leica Application Suite* (LAS) is the software that contols the SP8 microscope.
-LAS comes with an function called *Matrix Screener*, which allows the user to define structured areas to scan.
+\kw{Leica Application Suite} (LAS) is the software that contols the SP8 microscope.
+LAS comes with an function called \kw{Matrix Screener}, which allows the user to define structured areas to scan.
 The software uses the concepts fields and wells.
 A field is essentially an image, and a well is a collection of regular spaced images.
 The wells may be regular spaced, or an offset between